stevezaluk/mtgjson-api/README.md

 * Auth0 Client Secret (string) ```auth0.client_secret``` - The Client secret for your Auth0 application
 * Auth0 Scope (string) ```auth0.scope``` - The scopes the API should recognize (seperated by spaces)

-Additionally, if you decide to run the API without authentication, you can bypass with the following values.
-These can also be defined as flags which can be useful for testing the API:

-* API No Auth (bool) ```api.no_auth``` - Disable authentication for all endpoints
-* API No Scope (bool) ```api.no_scope``` - Disable scope validation for all endpoints

 #### Log Flags

 Finally you can define the path in which log files are stored using the following flag: